 Take that time to look into the sender.
 Is it a personal email?
 It’s almost certainly a scam.
 Unless it’s someone you know personally, no private citizen is going to be contacting you about money matters that haven’t already been pre-arranged.

 If it seems like it might be legitimate, research more deeply.
-Look into their name, who they claim to work for, pore over the info available with a fine-toothed comb.
+Look into their name, and who they claim to work for, and pore over the info available with a fine-toothed comb.

 Never, EVER click a link unless you’re 100% sure it leads where you think it will.
 You can always mouse over and check, and if you’re not sure if it’s trying to bamboozle you with some bogus URL that’s one letter off…navigate there manually to check.
 It doesn’t take much longer to type “amazon.com/customersupport” than it does to click a link that says the same thing, or may instead read “amaazon.com/customer_support” and take you somewhere you do not want to be.